-The beauty of #YouTube is that everyone can upload a video to it, and many people do it.
-Its content is almost endless, and what it lacks in #professionalism and picture quality it makes up in the honesty department.
+The beauty of YouTube is that everyone can upload a video to it, and many people do.
+Its content is almost endless, and what it lacks in #professionalism and picture quality it makes up for in the #honesty department.

-Today's consumer is more aware of advertisements than ever before, and the brands know that a popular place to look for honest opinions about something is still #Google whose search results most of the time lead us to blogs.
-However, the brands have decades of experience in dealing with texts, and really know how to make them sound as if ordinary people wrote them (instead of a clever group of marketeers).
-This means that a very popular blog is already filled with disguised advertisements, paid in cash or products to the blogger themselves...
+Today's consumer is more aware of #advertisements than ever before, and the brands know that a popular place to look for honest opinions about something is still Google whose search results most of the time lead us to blogs.
+However, the brands have decades of #experience in dealing with texts, and really know how to make them sound as if ordinary people wrote them (instead of a clever group of marketeers).
+This means that a very popular blog is already filled with disguised advertisements, paid in cash or products to the blogger itself...

 Next time you want to buy something or go somewhere, just YouTube it beforehand!